rushthomas/defi/Definitions.md

 **Derivatives**:\
 	An asset or security that _derives_ its value from another asset.
+Examples include:
+	1. stETH - which is wrapped staked ETH, which allows users to wrap their assets as a 1:1 peg with the underlying asset (the underlying asset being the staked ETH of course.
+	2. Any 'Synthetix' token such as sUSD, iCOMP or others.

 **Farming**:\